CodeYourFuture/syllabus-archive/html-css/lesson3.md

 > Still using the developer tools, change the height of the three buttons with one line of code.
 Do the same for font-sizes.

-> Bikes-for-refugees already includes `Boostrap`.
-Check its [documentation >](http://getbootstrap.com/css/) and add some elements to your page that use boostrap.
+> Bikes-for-refugees already includes `Bootstrap`.
+Check its [documentation >](http://getbootstrap.com/css/) and add some elements to your page that use bootstrap.
 For example, a [responsive image >](http://getbootstrap.com/css/#images).

 ## Naming patterns